Media & Publicity Tips for Faculty

 To be included in the Public Events Calendar Online, events must be open to the public, be sponsored by a Pomona College entity (department, office, student group, etc.), and preferably be held on campus.
 All submissions must include: name of event, speaker, speaker affiliation, date and time of event, location, and contact person with their phone and email address.
 Submit your event information by clicking "more Public Events" on Pomona's homepage.
 Then click "submit event."

 Events must be open to the public and sponsored by a Pomona College entity (department, office, student group, etc.), and preferably be held on campus.
 All submissions must include: name of event including notation if it is part of a named lecture series, speaker's name, speaker affiliation, 1-2 sentences of information on the speaker, date and time of event, location and whether it is wheelchair accessible, applicable fees if any, and contact person with their phone and email address.
-Send information to: Cynthia Peters or you may submit an event online.
+Send information to: Cindy Cruz or you may submit an event online.
 If you have questions, call (909) 621-8515.